elijahsawyers/PDFtoPNG/README.md

 # PythonPDFtoPNG
-> A simple Python script to convert a PDF to PNG.
+> A simple Python script to convert a PDF to a PNG.

 ## Prerequisites